OussamaHaff/oussamahaff_dev/README.md

 # What can I find in this Blog ?
-This is my personal blog, and I'll be sharing my knowledge about :
+[*https://oussamahaff.dev*](https://oussamahaff.dev) is my personal blog where I'll be sharing my knowledge about :
 - Mobile Apps engineering especially `Android`
 - Software `Craftsmanship`
 - My `own views` on tech in general